Nikkei down 1 pct, breaks support at 25-day average

 TOKYO, Dec 15 Japan's Nikkei share average fell below key support at its 25-day moving average on Thursday, following global markets lower as surging bond yields in Italy highlighted fears that more immediate policy action for euro zone debt woes was unlikely.

-In Europe, Italian borrowing costs soared to a record high on Wednesday, while German officials rebuffed calls for the European Central Bank to intervene to stem the region's debt crisis, saying instead that European countries must stick to the new budget discipline.
+German officials rebuffed calls for the European Central Bank to intervene to stem the region's debt crisis, saying instead that European countries must stick to the new budget discipline.
+Italian borrowing costs soared to a record high on Wednesday.

 "It looks like the Nikkei is going to stay at low levels for now as the optimism after the European Union summit was short-lived...there is growing negative sentiment about the situation in Europe," said Toshiyuki Kanayama, a senior market analyst for Monex Inc.